maibennett/sta235/exampleSite/content/Assignments/Project/_index.en.md

 - **Regression task (40 points)**: The team runs an appropriate (and preferred) prediction model and contrasts their results with one additional method.
 The group explains their results and provides support (e.g. plots and/or tables) for their findings.
 They show appropriate measures of accuracy (RMSE) for the model.

 - **Accuracy (5 points)**: According to their average ranking in terms of accuracy (both for the classification and regression task), students will receive a <u>bonus between 0 and 5 points</u>.
-If the code is not replicable (e.g. the instruction team cannot replicate their results), the group automatically have the lowest ranking.
+If the code is not replicable (e.g. the instruction team cannot replicate their results), the group automatically will have the lowest ranking.

 # Instructions